adamkisala/bigquery-long-running-jobs-metric-exporter/README.md

 This fork removes depracated call to empty providers and updates the google provider to version 5.0.

+The iam for jobUser and resourceViewer has been removed from the module and should be added manually to the project.

 ## Overview

 This repository contains a Google Cloud Workflow that monitors and exports a custom metric into Google Cloud Monitoring for "long running jobs".
 The definition of a long running job is configurable.
 A job is defined as long running if it is still running at the point the Workflow executes, and it has been running for longer than the defined threshold.